Escaping The Big Data Paradigm in Self-Supervised Representation Learning: Experiments

 \subsection{Downstream task: Frozen Image Classification}

-To demonstrate that our method learns highly semantic representations during MIM-JEPA pretraining, we present results on transferring the learned frozen features to image classification tasks.
-We focus on classification because many industrial and medical applications rely on classification (e.g., disease or defect detection); thus, our research may be well-suited for them \citep{huang_self-supervised_2023}.
-We plan to expand to other tasks on future works.
+To quantitatively demonstrate that our SCOTT + MIM-JEPA approach learns robust and highly semantic representations with scarce data and resources, we evaluate the transferability of frozen pretrained features on downstream classification tasks.
+Classification is selected due to its relevance in industrial and medical settings, where robust and interpretable representations are crucial for tasks such as defect or disease detection \citep{huang_self-supervised_2023}.
+Specifically, our experiments address three critical research questions:

+\begin{enumerate}[label=(\Alph*)] \item How does a lightweight classifier trained on frozen SCOTT + MIM-JEPA features compare to fully supervised models trained from scratch? \item Can lightweight classifiers trained on frozen SCOTT + MIM-JEPA features achieve comparable accuracy to ViTs fine-tuned from large-scale supervised pretraining? \item How does our method compare to foundational state-of-the-art SSL methods pretrained on significantly larger and more diverse datasets? \end{enumerate}

 \textbf{Evaluation}.
-After self-supervised pretraining (MIM-JEPA) on the unlabeled target dataset for 300 epochs following Section \ref{subsec:ssl-scott-mim-jepa}, the model weights are frozen, and a simple, lightweight classifier is trained on top for $100$ epochs using only the training split in a supervised manner.
+To answer these questions, after self-supervised pretraining (MIM-JEPA) on the unlabeled dataset for 300 epochs following Section \ref{subsec:ssl-scott-mim-jepa}, the model weights are frozen, and a simple, lightweight classifier ($\approx$35k params) is trained on top for $100$ epochs in a supervised manner.
 The images are resized to $256^2$ pixels from which a $224^2$ center crop is extracted.
-For all datasets we report Top-1 and Top-5 classification accuracy as our main metrics.
-Consistent with previous work \citep{bardes2024revisiting}, we find that attentive-probing achieves better results, although linear-probing is still feasible.
+For all datasets, we report Top-1 and Top-5 classification accuracy as our main metrics.
+In addition, the experiments are repeated with 3 different random seeds, and we report results as mean~$\pm$~standard deviation.
+Random seeds are fixed across Python, NumPy, and PyTorch (CPU and GPU), deterministically controlling model initialization, mask generation, and data shuffling and augmentations to ensure reproducibility.